Saying sorry to God for doing things that make Him sad.

 Some people say they’ve never done anything wrong deliberately!
 But the truth is – we all do, and we need to say sorry for those things – and mean it.

-[A Note: Some people will do things they can’t help because there’s too much sensory input, stress or they need a safe place to regulate and calm down.
-This can’t be helped and is NOT deliberate.
+[A Note: A lot of the behaviour we call naughty isn't deliberate nautiness.
+Many will respond in a way they can’t help because there’s too much sensory input, stress or they need a safe place to regulate and calm down.
 When we talk about sin- we are not talking about this.
 If this is you, God understands why it happens and loves you.]

 Ponder some more: